beyarkay/masters-thesis/src/03_lit_review.md

 standard and easily available hardware (see subsection
 \ref{non-glove-datasets}).

-While commercially available systems do exist [@TODO], they are largely aimed at industrial applications and are generally too costly for exploratory research.
+While commercially available systems do exist, they are largely aimed at industrial applications and are generally too costly for exploratory research.
 It is unlikely for glove-based datasets to become commonly used until a glove-based system becomes commonly used, and that will require the